polfor/LiveMusicTracker/README.md

 We welcome contributions from developers, designers, and music enthusiasts!
 Feel free to open issues, submit pull requests, or share your ideas to help us improve and grow.

-Let's come together to celebrate and elevate our local music scenes! 🎶 #LocalHarmonyHub #MusicCommunity #LiveMusicTracker
+Let's come together to celebrate and elevate our local music scenes! 🎶  #MusicCommunity #LiveMusicTracker